 Dashboards for Your Customers: They’re Not Just for Internal Use

 You can’t bore your clients into better understanding.
 It’s important to get data to your customers when they need it, and it’s important to put data into a format that is easily understood by your client and moves them toward positive action.
 Accountants, consultants, analysts, and Fortune 500 clients are having great success by reporting with client-facing dashboards.

 Building Client-Facing Dashboards

 Dashboards accomplish many things, but the most important factor of a successful dashboard is this: Deploying data to clients quickly, and in a way that’s easy to understand.
 Here are a few guiding principles for using client dashboard software:

 - Keep the data custom.
 This goes beyond the information you present.
-Obviously, each client dashboard will contain different numbers, but the data sets your dashboard reports display should be unique, too.
+Obviously, each consumer dashboard will contain different numbers, but the data sets your dashboard reports display should be unique, too.
 This means understanding your customer’s goals, and the best way to communicate them.
-With dashboards, you can discover what information is most important to your client and deliver it effectively.
+With client dashboards, you can discover what information is most important to them and deliver it effectively.

 - Make complex data sets easy to understand.
 Numbers aren’t for everyone, but data visualization is.
 When you use a dashboard to give clients the information they want, you have a unique opportunity to display highly complex sets of data in a single, easy-to-absorb window.
 This way, your clients can focus on key performance indicators (KPIs) instead wasting time trying to interpret complicated Excel spreadsheets.

 - Give clients real-time data.
 What’s better than timely reports?
 The answer is simple: real-time data.
-Unlike traditional Excel reporting, which often lacks the user-friendliness of a visualized data, dashboards can update as often – or infrequently – as you like.
+Unlike traditional Excel reporting, which often lacks the user-friendliness of a visualized data, client dashboards can update as often – or infrequently – as you like.
 This means your clients can access data when they need it the most, without any delay and on virtually any device.

 Delivering ROI: Putting Client Dashboards to Work

-Here’s how a few iDashboards customers have found success using client dashboards.
+Here’s how a few iDashboards software customers have found success using client dashboards.